 So, did you put the pressure on your characters?
 Did you find you had too many subplots?
 How many low tension scenes did you have?
-Didn't have any?
-Brag about it in the comments below.
+Didn’t have any?
+Brag about how your plot turns in the comments below.

 Next week we’ll discuss time and place.